Julioxfiles/Ubuntu-22.04-Web-Server-Setup/README.md

 ````
 Save and close the file when you are finished.

-sudo nginx -t  // test to make sure that there are no syntax errors in any of your Nginx files
+$ sudo nginx -t  // Test to make sure that there are no syntax errors in any of your Nginx files.

 If there aren’t any problems, restart Nginx to enable your changes:
-sudo systemctl restart nginx
+$ sudo systemctl restart nginx

 Nginx should now be serving your domain name.
 You can test this by navigating to http://your_domain, where you should see something like this:
 Nginx first server block